Amaia Montero: 2020: Composing a new album and taking a break

 In February 2020, Amaia Montero announced on social media that she was in the process of composing what would be her fifth solo studio album.
-Montero described the moment as being “caught between melodies and chords”.
+Montero described the moment as being "caught between melodies and chords".
 In 2022, Amaia began promoting her new single, but a few weeks later she started posting several photos and videos on her social media accounts showing her looking very dishevelled and in a poor mental state, caused by severe stress and anxiety.
-This is why she was immediately admitted to a mental health centre in October and discharged a month later.

-In December 2023, via Instagram, she was seen returning to her professional career with a cover of the song ‘Moon River’ as the soundtrack for a Telefónica advert, celebrating the company's 100th anniversary and featuring the artistic collaboration of Xabi San Martín.
+In December 2023, via Instagram, she was seen returning to her professional career with a cover of the song 'Moon River' as the soundtrack for a Telefónica advert, celebrating the company's 100th anniversary and featuring the artistic collaboration of Xabi San Martín.

-On 21 July 2024, after five years away from the stage and two years away from social media to take care of her health, Amaia Montero was one of the special guests at the second concert at the Santiago Bernabéu Stadium on Colombian artist Karol G ‘Mañana será Bonito Europe Tour’.
-The two artists performed the song “Rosas” together in front of 70,000 people.
+On 21 July 2024, after five years away from the stage and two years away from social media to take care of her health, Amaia Montero was one of the special guests at the second concert at the Santiago Bernabéu Stadium on Colombian artist Karol G 'Mañana será Bonito Europe Tour'.
+The two artists performed the song "Rosas" together in front of 70,000 people.

 In September 2024, acting as an intermediary for Amaia Montero, Rafa Cano announced on a Cadena Dial programme that there would be musical news before the end of the year.

 On 29 October 2024, Amaia Montero released the song "Tormenta Perfecta" as a surprise on all digital platforms, reaching No. 3 on iTunes.
 She composed the single in 2014, recorded and mastered it, but did not include it on the album Si Dios Quiere Yo también because she selected only 10 songs, among which Azul Eléctrico and Tormenta Perfecta were not included.
 However, she sang the former at her promotional concerts, and we were able to hear Tormenta Perfecta thanks to short snippets she shared on her Twitter account.
-In this way, Amaia Montero is gradually returning to music, overcoming the worst moment of her life and paving the way for future projects and innovative directions in her career.

 On 30 December 2024, Amaia Montero officially announced her return to music via her Instagram account with an emotional message of hope for 2025, when she will return to the stage, this time to present her new album.
 Later, she was a guest singer in the Mañana Será Bonito World Tour, by Karol G and debuted her old music with La Oreja de Van Gogh.